etcd-io/etcd/Documentation/configuration.md

 ##### -initial-cluster
 + Initial cluster configuration for bootstrapping.
 + default: "default=http://localhost:2380,default=http://localhost:7001"
++ The key is the value of the `-name` flag for each node provided.
+The default uses `default` for the key because this is the default for the `-name` flag.

 ##### -initial-cluster-state
 + Initial cluster state ("new" or "existing").
 Set to `new` for all members present during initial static or DNS bootstrapping.
 If this option is set to `existing`, etcd will attempt to join the existing cluster.
 If the wrong value is set, etcd will attempt to start but fail safely.